Corpus-level and Concept-based Explanations for Interpretable Document Classification: Introduction

 However, the attention visualization approach still suffers from several drawbacks: 1) The fragility of attention weights can easily make end-users find contradicting examples, especially for noisy data and cross-domain applications.
 For example, a model may attend on punctuation or stop-words.
 2) Attention visualization cannot automatically extract high-level concepts that are important for model predictions.
 For example, when a model assigns news articles to \textit{Sports}, relevant keywords may be \textit{player}, \textit{basketball}, \textit{coach}, \textit{nhl}, \textit{golf}, and \textit{nba}.
 Obviously, we can build three concepts/clusters for this example, i.e., roles (\textit{player}, \textit{coach}), games (\textit{basketball}, \textit{soccer}), and leagues (\textit{nba}, \textit{nhl}).
 3) Attention visualization still relies on human experts to decide if keywords attended by models are important to model predictions.

 There have been some studies that attempt to solve these problems.
-For example, \citet{jain2019attention,serrano2019attention} focused on studying if attention can be used to interpret a model, however, there are still problems in their experimental designs \cite{wiegreffe2019attention}. \citet{yeh2019concept} tried to apply a generic concept-based explanation method to interpret BERT models in the text classification task, however, they did not obtain semantically meaningful concepts for model predictions.
+For example, \citet{jain2019attention,serrano2019attention} focused on studying if attention can be used to interpret a model, however, there are still problems in their experimental designs \cite{wiegreffe2019attention}. \citet{yeh2019concept} tried to apply a generic concept-based explanation method to interpret BERT models in the text classification task, however, they did not obtain semantically meaningful concepts for model predictions. \citet{antognini2021rationalization} introduced a concept explanation method that first extracts a set of text snippets as concepts and infers which ones are described in the document, and then it explained the predictions of sentiment with a linear aggregation of concepts.
 In this paper, we propose a general-purpose corpus-level explanation method and a concept-based explanation method based on a novel Abstraction-Aggregation Network (AAN) to tackle the aforementioned drawbacks of attention visualization.
 We summarize primary contributions of this paper as follows: \begin{itemize}[leftmargin=*,topsep=0pt,itemsep=1pt,partopsep=1pt, parsep=1pt]

 \item To solve the first problem, we propose a \textit{corpus-level explanation} method, which aims to discover causal relationships between keywords and model predictions.
 The importance of keywords is learned across the training corpus based on attention weights.
 Thus, it can provide more robust explanation compared to attention visualization case studies.
 The discovered keywords are semantically meaningful for model predictions.